tea2code/fantasy-rts/documentation/plugins/VanillaJob.md

 ### Job

 The job interface must be implemented by any class which wants to behave as a job.
 All methods are executed by the job handler or job manager and shouldn't be called manually.
 The method `stop()` is called if the job should be stopped.
 The methods `execute()` and `stop()` are called every frame until they return `Finished` or `Cancel`.
+The latter means that the job will be executed later.

 ### Job Handler